Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/00_prologue.typ

 *Abstract Interpretation* combined with *Binary Decision Diagrams (BDDs)*.

 *BDDs* are the secret weapon against combinatorial explosion.
-They allow us to represent and manipulate *sets of paths* implicitly.
+They allow us to represent and manipulate *sets of packets* implicitly.
-Instead of listing $2^100$ paths, a BDD might represent them with a graph of just a few hundred nodes.
+Instead of listing billions of IP addresses, a BDD might represent a complex ACL with a graph of just a few hundred nodes.

-Together, they enable *Path-Sensitive Analysis*: verification that understands how data values change depending on the path taken through the code, yet scales to real-world problems.
+Together, they enable *Path-Sensitive Analysis*: verification that understands how packet headers match rules, yet scales to real-world networks.

 == The Journey Ahead